Blazar: Structure

-Blazars, like all active galactic nuclei (AGN), are thought to be ultimately powered by material falling onto a supermassive black hole at the center of the host galaxy.
+Blazars, like all active galactic nuclei (AGN), are thought to be powered by material falling into a supermassive black hole in the core of the host galaxy.
 Gas, dust and the occasional star are captured and spiral into this central black hole, creating a hot accretion disk which generates enormous amounts of energy in the form of photons, electrons, positrons and other elementary particles.
 This region is relatively small, approximately 10−3 parsecs in size.

-There is also a larger opaque toroid extending several parsecs from the black hole, containing a hot gas with embedded regions of higher density.
+There is a larger opaque toroid extending several parsecs from the black hole, containing a hot gas with embedded regions of higher density.
 These "clouds" can absorb and re-emit energy from regions closer to the black hole.
 On Earth, the clouds are detected as emission lines in the blazar spectrum.

 Perpendicular to the accretion disk, a pair of relativistic jets carries highly energetic plasma away from the AGN.
 The jet is collimated by a combination of intense magnetic fields and powerful winds from the accretion disk and toroid.
 Inside the jet, high energy photons and particles interact with each other and the strong magnetic field.
 These relativistic jets can extend as far as many tens of kiloparsecs from the central black hole.

 All of these regions can produce a variety of observed energy, mostly in the form of a nonthermal spectrum ranging from very low-frequency radio to extremely energetic gamma rays, with a high polarization (typically a few percent) at some frequencies.
 The nonthermal spectrum consists of synchrotron radiation in the radio to X-ray range, and inverse Compton emission in the X-ray to gamma-ray region.
-A thermal spectrum peaking in the ultraviolet region and faint optical emission lines are also present in OVV quasars, but faint or non-existent in BL Lac objects.
+A thermal spectrum peaking in the ultraviolet region and faint optical emission lines are also present in FSRQ, but faint or non-existent in BL Lac objects.

 Relativistic beaming

 The observed emission from a blazar is greatly enhanced by relativistic effects in the jet, a process called relativistic beaming.
-The bulk speed of the plasma that constitutes the jet can be in the range of 95%–99% of the speed of light, although individual particles move at higher speeds in various directions.
+The bulk speed of the plasma that constitutes the jet can be 99.5% of the speed of light, although individual particles move at higher speeds in various directions.

-The relationship between the luminosity emitted in the rest frame of the jet and the luminosity observed from Earth depends on the characteristics of the jet.
+Relativistic jets emit most of their energy via synchrotron emission.
+The luminosity emitted in the rest frame of the jet depends on the physical characteristics of the jet.
 These include whether the luminosity arises from a shock front or a series of brighter blobs in the jet, as well as details of the magnetic fields within the jet and their interaction with the moving particles.

 A simple model of beaming illustrates the basic relativistic effects connecting the luminosity in the rest frame of the jet, Se, and the luminosity observed on Earth, So: So is proportional to Se × D2, where D is the doppler factor.

 When considered in much more detail, three relativistic effects are involved: